 People during the Savannah River phase regularly hunted white-tail deer, bear, and small mammals.
 They began growing squash and gourds after 2000 BC and selectively harvested sunflowers, maygrass, and goosefoot; this selective harvesting was the beginnings of cultivation.
 Along streams, they caught fish, turtles, migratory waterfowl, and freshwater mussels, all of which were seasonal.
 Acorns, hickory nuts, wild fruits, berries were gathered in season.
 Areas rich in these resources soon became sites of more permanent settlement.

 For most of this phase, people cooked in hide containers, gourds, and baskets, set on perforated flat stones near the fire.
 Toward the end of this phase, peoples along the coasts of South Carolina and Florida invented pottery, a technology that spread throughout the East Coast by the end of the Late Archaic period.

-The Northeast Creek basin during this period seems to have been a hunting area; settlements have been found on New Hope Creek (now under Lake Jordan) and on the Haw River.
+The Northeast Creek basin during this period seems to have been a hunting area; settlements outside the Northeast Creek basin that might have used the Northeast Creek basin landscape as hunting grounds have been found on New Hope Creek (now under Lake Jordan) and on the Haw River.

 Early and Middle Woodland Period (1000 BC – AD 800)

 Three things mark the division between the Archaic period and the Woodland Period: pottery-making, more permanent villages, and the farming of plants.
 These aspects of culture seem to have evolved without significant outside influences, such the mound building culture.
 As a result small settlements could be scattered up tributaries, such as Northeast Creek, using areas near floodplains for settlement and the floodplains for agriculture.
 The presence of pottery at certain floodplains in the Northeast Creek basin might indicate a few very small settlements, likely to have lasted only a short period of time.